laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

         skip if throttle < 80
         l1, l2, l3 = 100

 This will work fine as the LED assignment works on consecutive LEDs, which can be encoded in a single machine operation.
-However, if another use would modify this light program to use different, non-consecutive LEDs thing go wrong:
+However, if another user would modify this light program to use different, non-consecutive LEDs, thing go wrong:

     led l1 = led[0]
     led l2 = led[8]